RosenblattAI/amplify-docs-mcp/README.md

 ```

 - **Pros**: Complete documentation coverage
-- **Cons**: Lot more search area, can cause incorrect information as Gen 1 and Gen 2 nearly have same resources.
+- **Cons**: Lot more search area, can cause incorrect information as Gen 1 and Gen 2 nearly have same categories and information.
 - **Recommendation**: Use Gen 1 or Gen 2 only for better results

 ### 2. Gen 1 Only